Samizo-AITL/openlane2-sram/docs/20_openlane2.md

 - Minimal logic
 - Standard-cell only

-This minimizes noise and isolates OpenLane2 flow behavior.
+This minimizes noise and isolates **pure OpenLane2 flow behavior**.

 ---

-## Using the Reference Design (spm)
+## 📁 Using the Reference Design (spm)

-Instead of creating a custom RTL, this baseline uses the **known-good reference design** provided with OpenLane2 designs:
+Instead of creating custom RTL, this baseline uses the
+**known-good reference design** provided with OpenLane2:

 ```
 openlane2-designs/designs/spm
 ```

-This avoids RTL issues and focuses purely on the flow.
+This avoids RTL-related issues and keeps the focus on the toolchain.

-Contents (verified):
+Verified contents:

 ```
 spm/